Caroline's Cooking

 Tomatillo salsa verde is essentially tomatillos, green chili and usually a little onion, cilantro and garlic.
 There are two or three basic methods to make it - roasting, boiling, or blending them up raw.

 Each has it's own qualities, as you might expect: roasting gives a certain depth, raw is a bit more sharp and punchy, boiled is smoother and mellower.
-Boiled is what I think I had all those years ago and so is what I have gone for here.
+Boiled is what I was first introduced to and have made here.
+It's fantastically easy to make, too.

 These pork carnitas with tomatillo salsa verde are such a delicious option for Taco Tuesday or any other excuse you want to come up with.
 Easy to make, flavorful and such a great mix.